 1- Current Vaccinations:

-2- Fecal Test: a current fecal test from your veterinarian, within 6 months of your pet's first scheduled arrival date and every 6 months, once established, showing negative for both GIARDIA and PARASITES.
+2- Fecal Test: a current fecal test from your veterinarian, within 11 months of your pet's first scheduled arrival date and every 12 months (annually), once established, showing negative for both GIARDIA and PARASITES.

 3- Altering: Your pet is requested to be altered by the age recommended for breed.
 Dogs in season cannot attend Camp Bark DayCamp.
 Additional daily charges apply for unaltered female dogs in season.
 All unaltered dogs over 5 months will not be with unaltered dogs of opposite gender.
 If your unaltered adult pet displays dominant behavior with other dogs in group exercise, your dog will have Private DayCamp and appropriate charges will apply.
 Cats must be altered by 6 months (we do not accept cats that spray territory).
 Additional Daily Charges apply for Unaltered Dogs over 12 months of age and Cats over 6 months of Age.